iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

 Module Integration with PX4 and Ardupilot Using IQUART Flight Controller Interface
 ######################################################################################

+The following tutorial will walk you through module and flight controller configuration in order to control your module using the :ref:`IQUART Flight Controller Interface <controlling_ifci>`.
+Provided are examples for both PX4 and ArduPilot flight controllers.

 PX4 Set Up
 ==========

-This example uses the Pixhawk 6C with a Vertiq 23-06 module on pulsing v0.2.0 firmware.
+This example uses the Pixhawk 6C with a Vertiq 23-06 module on pulsing firmware v0.2.0.
 This will be used to demonstrate how to pulse a module with firmware and a flight controller.
 There are examples for both PX4 and ArduPilot.

 .. note::
-    If you have not already built PX4 or ArduPilot and flashed it to your flight controller, please complete `Setting Up PX4 and ArduPilot Firmware with IFCI intragration :ref:<ifci_px4_flight_controller>` before proceeding.
+    If you have not already built PX4 or ArduPilot and flashed it to your flight controller, please complete :ref:`Setting Up PX4 and ArduPilot Firmware with IFCI intragration <ifci_px4_flight_controller>` before proceeding.

 Configuring Your Vertiq Modules for Use with IFCI and PX4
 ---------------------------------------------------------